Sustainability in business : Social entrepreneurship

-I am repeatedly asked what sustainability actually means and how I think sustainability is experiencing such a boom.
+However I am repeatedly asked what sustainability actually mean to me as an entrepreneur and how I think sustainability is experiencing such a boom.

 I know there are very different opinions here.
 A difficult topic.
 But that makes it all the more important for me to believe that we are sufficiently concerned with the background and what great opportunities this „boom“ brings with it.